cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 ctx.runtime_properties['endpoint']['urls'][2]

 ctx.runtime_properties['my_property'] = 'my_value'
-ctx runtime_properties['my_properties']['my_nested_property'] = 'nested_value'
+ctx.runtime_properties['my_properties']['my_nested_property'] = 'nested_value'
 {%endhighlight%}

 Once a dict attribute is discovered during the attribute search the following logic applies:

-* If there is a single argument left, the call is considered to be a read access and the key path is calculated as the above demonstrate
+* If there is a single argument left, the call is considered to be a read access and the key path is calculated as the above demonstrates.
 * If there are 2 arguments left, the call is considered to be a write access and the key path is set to the value of the second argument left.
 If a dict does not exist in the intermediate path, it is created on the fly.

 ## Non string arguments
-Sometimes you want to pass arguments that are not strings, for example setting a runtime property to a number.
-In this case you can prefix an argument with `@` and it will be json parsed before being evaluated
+Sometimes you want to pass arguments that are not strings - for example setting a runtime property to a number.
+In this case you can prefix an argument with `@` and it will be json parsed before being evaluated.

 {% highlight bash %}
 #! /bin/bash